NetFabric/NetFabric.Hyperlinq/README.md

 ## Usage

-1. Add the [**NetFabric.Hyperlinq** NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq/) to your project.
+1. Add the *NetFabric.Hyperlinq* [NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq/) to your project.
-1. Optionally, also add the [**NetFabric.Hyperlinq.Analyzer** NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq.Analyzer/) to your project.
+1. Optionally, also add the *NetFabric.Hyperlinq.Analyzer* [NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq.Analyzer/) to your project.
 It's a Roslyn analyzer that suggests performance improvements on your enumeration source code.
 No dependencies are added to your assemblies.
-1. Add a `using NetFabric.Hyperlinq` directive to all source code files where you want Hyperlinq to be used.
+1. Add a `using NetFabric.Hyperlinq` directive to all source code files where you want to use *NetFabric.Hyperlinq*.
-1. `NetFabric.Hyperlinq` and `System.Linq` namespaces can co-exist side-by-side.
+1. *NetFabric.Hyperlinq* and *System.Linq* namespaces can co-exist:
-   1. `NetFabric.Hyperlinq` implements explicit collection types and higher-order interfaces on the extension methods.
-These take precedence over the `IEnumerable<T>` extension methods implemented in `System.Linq`.
+   1. *NetFabric.Hyperlinq* uses explicit collection types and higher-order interfaces on its extension methods.
+These take precedence over the `IEnumerable<T>` extension methods implemented in *System.Linq*.
-   1. In the cases where the above doesn't apply, use the `AsValueEnumerable<TSource>()` extension method. `NetFabric.Hyperlinq` implementations will be used for the following operations.
+   1. In the cases where the above doesn't apply, use the `AsValueEnumerable<TSource>()` extension method. *NetFabric.Hyperlinq* implementations will be used for the subsequent operations.
 For collections that are value-types and/or return enumerators that are value-types, favor the use of the `AsValueEnumerable<TEnumerable, TEnumerator, TSource>()` overload to avoid boxing.
-   1. `NetFabric.Hyperlinq` does not implement all `System.Linq` operations.
+   1. *NetFabric.Hyperlinq* does not implement all *System.Linq* operations.
 The `System.Linq` implementations will be automatically used.
-You'll have to use `AsValueEnumerable()` again in the composition chain to return to `NetFabric.Hyperlinq` implementations.
+You'll have to use `AsValueEnumerable()` in the composition chain to return to *NetFabric.Hyperlinq* implementations.

 ```csharp
 using System.Collections.Generic;